-In its impairment assessment of goodwill and intangible assets, management also considered the total market capitalization, which was noted to increase from the prior year assessment date.
-The increase in our market capitalization as of October 1, 2018 was believed to be attributable to improved operating results, general market conditions and the general state of the economy.
-We believe that there is no basis for adjustment of asset values at this time.
+In its impairment assessment of goodwill and intangible assets, management also considered the total market capitalization, which was noted to decrease from the prior year assessment date.
+The decrease in our market capitalization as of October 1, 2019 is believed to be attributable to a decline in operating results, general market conditions, and the general state of the freight market.
+We believe the decrease in total market capitalization provides additional support for the impairment of our goodwill and intangible asset values, as previously discussed.